Showgirl: Homecoming Live: Critical reception

 Showgirl: Homecoming Live received mixed reviews from music critics.
 Lizzie Ennever of BBC Music gave the album a positive review, writing that "if you're a true Kylie fan, this is an essential addition to your collection; if you're not, you might just find yourself becoming one".
 For The Daily Telegraph's Cameron Adams, the record "lets you focus without [visual] distraction on the songs that made it all happen", and viewed Minogue's performance with Bono on "Kids" as its "money shot".
-Michael Hubbard from musicOMH stated that it "makes the listener wish they'd been at the concert", but pointed out that "missing the show’s visual elements feels like only getting half of the story".
-Echoing a similar opinion, Chris Toh from Torque said that the main exercise of the album was "one of imagination", since most of Minogue's concerts are a dramatic spetacle.
+Michael Hubbard from musicOMH stated that it "makes the listener wish they'd been at the concert", but pointed out that "missing the show's visual elements feels like only getting half of the story".
+Echoing a similar opinion, Chris Toh from Torque said that the main exercise of the album was "one of imagination", since most of Minogue's concerts are a dramatic spectacle.
 For the staff of MSN Music, "without the lavish visuals, dance routines and fireworks Kylie does have a habit of sounding a little flat and out-of-breath at times" in the album, but declared that "whether she's in tune or not, it's still great to have her back!".

 T'Cha Dunlevy from The Gazette said the album "lacks the visual impact of the original Showgirl tour DVD", but considered it "fun for fans".
 Giving the release two-and-a-half out of five stars, Darryl Sterdan of The Winnipeg Sun wrote that it "does deliver the best of both worlds", complimenting the live renditions of "Come into My World" and "Slow", but felt "the world needs live CDs from Kylie the same way it needs radio shows about actual Showgirls".
 The Observer's Emily Stokes called it a "never-ending" record which has "rougher patches than her Greatest Hits", but showed "Kylie at her most girlishly versatile", citing the Samsara section and the new version of "The Locomotion" as examples.
 In a similar vein, Steve Jelbert from The Times also criticized the album's length, calling it "overlong" and commented the record suffers "the usual pitfalls of live albums", making it sound like "a tape of a wedding reception disco".
 Also in a more negative review, Sharon Mawer from AllMusic stated that "Minogue will continue to have hit singles and albums because the public loves her whatever she does, but this album did nothing to enhance her reputation or add to her impressive catalog."